xiranwang7/My-Website/index.md

 ## About Me

 Hi, there!
 My name is Xiran.
 Welcome to my website.
-I would like to share some of my intresteing projects and little things about data analytics with you.
+I would like to share some of my interesting projects and little things about data analytics with you.

 I just graduated from M.S. in Statsitics program at [University of South Carolina](https://sc.edu/) in May, 2020 and I gained my B.S. in Statistics from the same school in May, 2018.
 Yasss, _GAMECOCKS_ forever!!